Andrettin/Wyrmsun/readme.txt

 - Increased the reaction range of AI units.
 - Improved AI response to attacks.

+* Grand Strategy
+- Grand strategy saves are now stored in the /wyr/save/grand_strategy/ folder, instead of directly on the /wyr/ one.

 * Heroes
 - Persistent heroes now carry over experience (previously only their level was saved).
 Please note that experience is saved as the percentage of experience in relation to the experience required for the next level-up.
 - Fixed a crash when loading a game which happened if a persistent hero was selected when the game was saved.